Converting clients is the second stage of Lifecycle Automation that bridges the transition from a promising lead to a loyal customer.

 Depending on your industry and your prospects’ behavior during the engagement phase, it’s important to get clarity on the most critical steps in your sales process and make sure they align with what your clients’ needs are.

 Once that has been established, it’s time to present your offer.
 One common misconception about presenting an offer is that you’re going to “ask them to buy.”
-In the context of lifecycle marketing, not all leads are created equal.
+In the context of lifecycle automation, not all leads are created equal.
 In other words, it’s imperative that you be mindful of where they are in your sales funnel as to which step they want to pursue next.
 You want to make an offer that’s the next best thing for them by thinking about what the key milestones are in your sales process.

 “When we’re making offers, we can get a little bit vanilla and then we don’t make it compelling enough for our buyers or customers,” said Clate Mask, CEO of Keap.
 “There’s a concept of stacking value when creating an offer that makes it very compelling to where the person considering your solution is engaged emotionally because they’re getting a good deal that makes a lot of sense to them.”